Ai Accountant

 Understanding GST Code Automation in India

-Picture this, it is 11 PM, you are still at your desk, racing to pick the correct HSN for industrial cleaning chemicals, get it wrong and next month’s GSTR will disagree with your books.
+Picture this: it is 11 PM, you are still at your desk, racing to pick the correct HSN for industrial cleaning chemicals.
+Get it wrong and next month's GSTR will disagree with your books.

-GST code automation India uses intelligent systems to standardize, accelerate, and improve accuracy of GST classification across invoices, bills, expenses, credit or debit notes, and journals.
+GST code automation India uses intelligent systems to standardize, accelerate, and improve accuracy of GST classification across invoices, vendor bills, expenses, credit or debit notes, and journals.
 When done right, every transaction receives the correct HSN or SAC, mapped to the right rate, and split into CGST, SGST, or IGST, with audit ready trails.

 Core building blocks include:

-• GST rate structure with correct splits, based on place of supply and registration details.
+• GST rate structure with correct splits (5%, 12%, 18%, 28%) based on place of supply and registration details.

 Essential Inputs for Successful GST Code Automation

-Automation is only as good as its inputs, feed it structured, current, and validated data.
+Automation is only as good as its inputs.
+Feed it structured, current, and validated data.

-• Document data: invoices or bills from PDF, Excel, CSV, scanned images, plus bank statements for expense captures.
+• Document data: invoices or vendor bills from PDF, Excel, CSV, scanned images, plus bank statements for expense captures.

 • Master data accuracy: vendor and customer masters with verified GSTINs, registration types, place of supply, and item or service libraries with HSN or SAC mappings.